Przemoosz/WoTPersonalDataCollector/readme.md

 [Microsoft Documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21).
 All crawled data will be stored in database named *WotUserData* and in container named *WotAccountData*

+## ASP.NET App

+Follow Local Installation to install your app correctly.
+After you run application go to _"https://localhost:7097/Wot/All"_ to see if result are displayed correctly from Cosmos DB.
+You should see multiple times your account create date.
+If you dont see anything probably cosmos db is empty.
+Null fixes and protection will be available from next versions.

+### Note
+This version is prototype version of web app.
+New features will be implemented in the future.
+Follow versioning to see what changes will be made in the future. *Version* controller is now not available and will be activated in next app version.

 ## Local Installation

+### Azure app
 To use this app locally you have to install Visual Studio 2022.
 After this clone solution and add *local.settings.json* inside WotPersonalDataCollector folder (the same folder which contains azure function)